-Cells are full of organelles — busy little structures that carry out specific jobs within the cell.
-Some organelles are similar in all multi-celled organisms, but one cell structure that's found almost exclusively in animal cells is the centriole.
-It's a little cylindrical structure resembling a piece of Twizzler licorice candy, a hollow tube made up of smaller tubes (centrioles are made up of a protein called tubulin).
+Present in a range of human cells including the early embryo and the sperm cell, these little cylindrical structures resemble a piece of Twizzler licorice candy, and are composed of a hollow tube made up of smaller tubes (centrioles are made up of a protein called tubulin).
 Centrioles come in handy when a cell duplicates itself through the process of mitosis.

 A cell's centrioles are housed in the centrosome, which is basically a mass of proteins where the centrioles hang out, but which has its own role in cell division as well.
-All animal cells have two centrioles — a mother and a daughter pair — which are positioned at right angles to each other.
+All animal cells have two centrioles — a mother centriole and a daughter centriole — which are positioned at right angles to each other.